 The procedure above assumes that the setup of traffic steering based on the received DNS response was successful.
 The DNS AF starts a timer after the initiation of the traffic steering in Step 6 waiting for notification from the SMF of the changes of the user plane for the given session.
 If no notification is received before the timer expires then it is considered that the Dynamic ULCL insertion and configuration in step 6 above has failed for causes related to the specific N6 access location selected, then e.g. a new request could be sent including the ECS(s) but excluding that specific N6 access location.
 The process above would repeat from step 3.
 Or as an alternative, e.g. the process above would repeat from step 3 without sending the ECS Option.

+Editor’s Note: Clarify how DNS traffic is routed once a new PSA has been selected for an application.

+Editor’s Note: The mechanisms to support insertion of a more than one local UPF based on DNS requests from the UE is FFS.

 6.X.2.2 High-level procedure using DNS forwarding